slightlynybbled/mats/docs/source/pages/dealing-with-hardware.rst

 In many cases, the same hardware will be utilized for multiple tests.
 For instance, a DAQ commonly includes digital inputs, outputs, etc, therefore a single test sequence will likely contain multiple ``Test`` instances that utilize the same physical hardware.
-In these cases, hardware initialization
+In these cases, hardware may be allocated to global variables.
+Often it is more practical to allocate the hardware one time and simply pass around the instances.

 Allocation within ``Test``
 ==========================
-The examples presented thus far in the  have utilized this method.
 The allocation of hardware within the test is simple, but it may have a time impact that may or may not be acceptable in the application.
 An example of this may be found within the :ref:`examples_simple_production_test`.

 One-Time Allocation
 ===================